-DANIELA DOYLE is a senior consultant with Public Impact.
-Her work addresses a wide range of education issues, including teacher quality, school finance, turnarounds, and redesigning school models and teachers’ roles to extend the reach of excellent teachers.
-Ms. Doyle co-authored Measuring Teacher Effectiveness: A Look “Under the Hood” of Teacher Evaluation Systems, which won the 2012 “Most Actionable Research” Eddies! award from the PIE Network.
+DANIELA DOYLE is the vice president for policy and management research at Public Impact.
+Her work addresses a wide range of education issues, including school finance, turnarounds, the relationship between a city’s district and charter schools, and overall charter school quality and growth.
+Ms. Doyle co-authored Measuring Teacher Effectiveness: A Look “Under the Hood” of Teacher Evaluation Systems, which won the “Most Actionable Research” Eddies! award from the PIE Network.
 A former elementary school teacher, she is an alumna of Teach For America and Education Pioneers, a nonprofit bringing innovative leaders to education.
 She holds a bachelor’s degree in public policy from Princeton University, a master’s degree in science for teachers from Pace University, and a master’s degree in public policy from Duke University.